 - 1. The building sanitary drainage shall be piped by gravity to a point five (5) feet outside the building and shall be connected to the site sanitary system. - 2.
 CN23-4: Lift station alarm systems must match existing campus SCADA Reporting System. - 3.
 CN23-5: Each pumping station control system must match existing campus infrastructure. - 4.
 Drains for water systems shall consist of gate valves and hose nipples. - 5.
 Wye strainers shall be equipped with valves for blow-down cleaning. - 6.
-Floor drains with trap primers shall be provided in all toilet rooms, janitorial closets, mechanical equipment rooms, and safety showers. - Clean-out plugs in piping shall be set with Teflon sealer or other approved lubricant.
+Floor drains with trap primers shall be provided in all toilet rooms, janitorial closets, mechanical rooms, and emergency eyewash and shower equipment stations. - 7.
+Clean-out plugs in piping shall be set with Teflon sealer or other approved lubricant.